2020 & 2021 Events hosted by New World Business Centre

 24th – 26th of December 2021

 Traditionally celebrated in the Christian calendar as the birth of Jesus.
-It is generally observed worldwide as a time for spending with family, indulging in rich food and drink, and the giving and receiving of gifts.
+However, it is generally observed worldwide as a time for spending with family.
+Not least indulging in rich food and drink, and the giving and receiving of gifts.